build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ## Cleaning up your AWS environment

-You have now completed this tutorial, but we still need to clean up the resources created during this guide.
+You have now completed this tutorial, but we still need to clean up the resources created during this tutorial.
 If your account is still in the Free Tier, there will not be any monthly charges.
-Once out of the Free Tier, it will cost ~$9.45 USD per month, or $0.0126 USD per hour.
+Once out of the Free Tier, it will cost ~$9.45 per month, or $0.0126 per hour.

 To remove all the infrastructure we created, use the `cdk destroy` command.
-This will only remove infrastructure created during this guide in our CDK application.
+This will only remove infrastructure created during this tutorial in our CDK application.
 You will see a confirmation:

 ```bash
 cdk destroy